 Radiation therapy (also known as radiotherapy) uses radiation to destroy cancer cells.
-Although radiation damages normal cells as well, cancer cells are especially sensitive to its effects, making radiation therapy an effective treatment option for many cancer types.
+Radiation damages normal cells as well, but cancer cells are especially sensitive to its effects.
+This makes radiation therapy a good treatment option for many cancer types.

 Radiation therapy can be used: